FreeAndFair/ColoradoRLA/docs/15_installation.md

 Downloading
 -----------

 This system is open source and freely available via GitHub.
-Once can download the entire project, including all development artifacts and source code, via the
+One can download the entire project, including all development artifacts and source code, via the
 \href{https://github.com/FreeAndFair/ColoradoRLA}{GitHub Colorado RLA